 Rising above this base is a mixed-income residential community that provides efficient and healthy living spaces for the Loop’s moderate- and lower-income workforce.
 Each apartment features a contemporary version of Chicago’s classic bay window that draws in ample natural daylight and fresh air.
 Stacked over the height of the tower, the bays create a rhythmic, vertically articulated façade that resonates with the architectural character of the Loop’s historic buildings while introducing contemporary materials and technologies that dramatically increase the building’s environmental performance.

 Key components & solutions

-The NeighborHub, a highly public multilevel base including an affordable food hall for small minority-owned restaurants, office and meeting spaces for local non-profit groups and residents, and a wellness clinic
+The NeighborHub, a highly public multilevel base which includes an affordable food hall for small minority-owned restaurants, office and meeting spaces for local non-profit groups and residents, and a wellness clinic.

-Reinvigoration of the Pritzker Park with 100% native and adaptive species and stormwater retention to create a biodiverse habitat
+Reinvigoration of the Pritzker Park with 100% native and adaptive species, which includes stormwater retention to create a biodiverse habitat.

-No on-site vehicle parking, and provision of bike parking and charging stations for e-bikes
+No on-site vehicle parking, with priority given to that of bike parking and charging stations for e-bikes.

 Presentation of the siteThis site is located in Chicago’s downtown, and is next to Pritzker Park, the State Street historic retail corridor, the City’s main public library branch, multiple higher education institutions, and several transit stations.
 The City is seeking redevelopment of this site to build upon the growth trend of its urban core, which has had the fastest growing population of any U.S. city, increasing 50% since 2000.